Thambolo/Markdownizer-extension/README.md

 1. Navigate to the webpage you want to convert.
 2. Click the **Markdownizer** icon in your browser toolbar.
-3. A preview outline appears on the page showing the content region that will be converted.
-This is the same region used by Smart Extraction (article, main, or the visible body).
-4. Toggle the **Preview** checkbox in the footer to show or hide the outline.
-This preference persists across sessions.
-5. Click **Start** to begin conversion.
-The outline changes to a loading shimmer while the page is being processed.
+3. Wait for the analysis to complete.
-6. Use the **Copy** or **Download** buttons to retrieve your Markdown.
+4. Use the **Copy** or **Download** buttons to retrieve your Markdown.
-7. Paste the result into your preferred LLM.
+5. Paste the result into your preferred LLM.

 ## Capture Preview